 The Benefits of Homeschooling Accreditation

-Some of the benefits of homeschooling accreditation are that parents know their children are studying a program that covers a wide range of educational materials that the accreditation agencies are happy with.
-This means children are probably not going to have huge gaps in their educational knowledge as might happen if a parent were organizing the curriculum themselves.
+Some of the benefits of homeschooling accreditation are that parents know their children are studying a program covering a wide range of educational materials that the accreditation agencies are happy with.

 I’ve heard of some unschooling ‘graduates’ (who study with unschooling methods) who are a little frustrated because they don’t feel their upbringing prepared them for college.
 This might not dissuade them from college, but they might feel they wished their parents gave them a slightly more structured upbringing than unschooling usually allows for.